-The EU General Data Protection Regulation (“GDPR”) is a comprehensive data protection law that came into effect on May 25, 2018.
-It replaced the EU Data Protection law with the intention of strengthening the protection of “personal data” and the rights of the individual.
+The EU General Data Protection Regulation (“GDPR”) is a data protection law that came into effect on May 25, 2018.
 It is a single set of rules which govern the processing and monitoring of EU data.
 It is designed to give EU citizens and residents more control and visibility over how their personal data is used by businesses.

 We have taken several important steps: